bridget-basiq/developers/content/Getting-Started/1+API-Basics/subscriptions.md

 Websocket connections can't be used out of the box in your terminal.
 So if you would like to tag along with the steps below you can use a library called wscat.
 It's open source and can be downloaded [here](https://github.com/websockets/wscat).
 </note>

+## Library usage
+The guide below is for people that are not opting in on a library like [Apollo GraphQL](https://www.apollographql.com/) and rather take care of it manually.
+If you do opt-in for such library, please follow along with the tutorials on the libraries website.
+They are already taking care of certain configurations for you.

 ## Initialize the websocket
 To get started with the websocket you will first need to initialize a connection.
 The important bit here is to set the correct websocket protocols.
 We are using `graphql-ws` as the `Sec-WebSocket-Protocol` so make sure you set it!
 You will end up with something like this;

 <code-block lang="bash" prefix="Subscriptions" title="Initialization">
+wscat -c wss://api.chargetrip.io/graphql -s graphql-ws
 </code-block>

 ## Authorization on the websocket
 Now that we opened up our connection, we need to authorize ourself.
 We can do this by sending a message with the correct type and payload.
 The type will need to be `init` and your payload needs to contain your `x-client-id`.
 Combining this all together, it will look like this;

 <code-block lang="bash" prefix="Subscriptions" title="Authorization">
+{"type":"connection_init","payload":{"x-client-id":"Your client id here"}
 </code-block>

 If everything went correct you will receive the following message from the websocket; `{ "type": "connection_ack" }`.